 Please see our Activities and Services section for more details.

-Sessions take place in Basildon, Pitsea, Billericay, Wickford and Brentwood, as well as out and about in the community throughout Essex and the London Borough of Havering.
+Sessions take place in Basildon, Pitsea, Billericay and Brentwood, as well as out and about in the community throughout Essex and the London Borough of Havering.

-If you would like to find out how we can support your family, or if you would like to make a donation or fundraise for BOSP so that more children and young adults with disabilities can be supported, please call The BOSP Office on 01268 553117.
+If you want to find out how we can support your family, please call The BOSP Office on 01268 553117.